prerna2101/ibm-agentic-ai-for-itops/pre-requisties/Hands on Lab Pre-Requisites - Set Up & Configuration.md

 ```bash
 git clone <gitrepo>
 ```
+**NOTE: If you do not have Git you will need to get free Git CLI from - https://git-scm.com/**

 *Cloning the repo gives you access to all the pre-built scripts, YAML files, and configurations required for agent creation and orchestration.*